ghc-proposals/ghc-proposals/proposals/0000-no-data-params.rst

 signature, if no kind signature follows the parameter list following the ``data`` or ``newtype`` keyword, the status quo is that ``n`` parameter names must be given in this list, assuming the standalone kind signature specifies an ``n``-ary kind.
-These parameters may have inline kind signatures matching the standalone kind signature.
+These parameters may have individual inline kind signatures, matching the standalone kind signature.

-The change suggested in this proposal instead allows between zero and ``n`` (inclusive) parameter names to be given.
+The change suggested in this proposal instead allows between zero and ``n`` (inclusive) parameter names to be given, regardless of whether or not a kind signature follows the parameter list.

+Alternatively, the inline kind signature of the declaration may be a wildcard (``_``), which allows users to more explicitly state that the kind is determined by the standalone kind signature.

+In ``data instance`` declarations with GADT syntax, this also works: If a standalone kind signature has been given to the ``data family`` declaration, then a data instance declaration without a kind signature (or with a wildcard as kind signature) is assumed to have the most general kind possible, i.e. the one given by the standalone kind signature.
+Note that this will result in an error if the kind specified by the standalone kind signature has a non-* return kind.

+In the context of this proposal, declarations without constructors are also treated as GADT-style declarations.

 Examples
 --------